GS-Macherechedze/week4/README.md

  ## Questions (2 hours):

-**1.1.** Adding a New Expense:
+**1.1.** Adding Multiple Expenses:
-Write an INSERT statement to add a new expense record to your Expense Tracker.
-Include details like amount, date, and category (e.g., groceries purchase on a specific date with a certain amount).
+Write an INSERT statement to add several new expense records to your Expense Tracker at once.
+Include details like amount, date, and category (e.g., record grocery purchases, office supplies, and travel costs for a specific date with their respective amounts).
+Consider using multiple VALUES clauses within a single INSERT statement for efficiency.

-**1.2.** Updating an Expense:
+**1.2.** Updating Expense Information:
-Modify an existing expense record.
-You can change the amount, date, or category for a specific expense ID.
+Modify an existing expense record in your Expense Tracker.
+You can change details like the amount, date, or category for a specific expense ID.
+Demonstrate the use of a WHERE clause to target the exact record you want to update.

-**1.3.** Simulating Data Deletion:
+**1.3.** Selective Data Deletion
 Create a copy of your "Expenses" table.
+Practice deleting records using DELETE on this copy, focusing on entries with specific criteria.
+Here are a couple of options:

+* Delete expense entries where the amount is zero.
+* Delete expense entries from a specific date range (e.g., delete all expenses before July 1st, 2023).
-Practice deleting a record using DELETE on this copy (remember not to delete from your main data set).
+**Remember:**  Perform these deletions on your copy to avoid modifying your main data set.

-## Bonus Challenge
+## Bonus Challenge: Handling NULL Values

 Handling NULL Values:
 Check if there are any NULL values in your "Expenses" table.
-If so, explore how you might handle them using conditional updates or setting default values (consider the feasibility based on your sample data).
+If so, explore how you might handle them using conditional updates or setting default values.
+Consider the feasibility of these approaches based on your sample data.